Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields

 \subsection{Fixed points in the UV regime}

-Solving numerically the system \eqref{systnew2}, we find some discrete non-Gaussian fixed points, whose relevant characteristics are summarized in the Table \eqref{table1} below.
+Solving numerically the system \eqref{systnew2}, we find some discrete non-Gaussian fixed points, whose relevant characteristics are summarized in Table \eqref{table1} below.
 Also we give the critical exponents $\theta^{(i)},\,i=1,2,3,4$ of these different fixed points, corresponding to the opposite signs of the eigenvalues of the \textit{stability matrix} :$\beta_{ij}:=\partial_i\beta_j\, i\in\{m^2,\lambda_1,\lambda_2,\lambda_3\}$.\\

-Let's remember that the fixed point are chosen in the domain $\{D>0\}$ where $D$ is the denominator of the anomalous dimension $\eta$ i.e. \bea D=3(\bar m^2+1)^2-\pi(3\pi\bar\lambda_{4,1}+32\bar\lambda_{4,2}). \eea This denominator introduces a singularity in the phase space of the flow.
-But further away from the GFP, i.e. the non Gaussian fixed points $D$ may vanish, creating in the plan $(\lambda_i,\bar m^2),\, i\in\{(4,1), (4,2),(6,1)\}$, a singularity hyper-surface with equation $D=0$.
+Let us remember that the fixed points are chosen in the domain $\{D>0\}$ where $D$ is the denominator of the anomalous dimension $\eta$ i.e. \bea D=3(\bar m^2+1)^2-\pi(3\pi\bar\lambda_{4,1}+32\bar\lambda_{4,2}). \eea This denominator introduces a singularity in the phase space of the flow.
+But further away from the Gaussian fixed point (GFP) , i.e. the non-Gaussian fixed points $D$ may vanish, creating in the plan $(\lambda_i,\bar m^2),\, i\in\{(4,1), (4,2),(6,1)\}$, a singularity hyper-surface with equation $D=0$.
 The area below this line where $D < 0$ is thus disconnected from the region $D > 0$ connected to these fixed points.
 Then, we ignore for our purpose the fixed points in the disconnected region, for which $D < 0$.
 Note that we get such a singularity surface with the EVE method, get close to the one discussed here for small enough couplings.
-Numerically we get the fixed point given in table \eqref{table1}.
+Numerically we get the fixed point given in Table \eqref{table1}.